 - The marketplace perspective: It is the business of fundraising firms to come into continuous contact with a spectrum of business and civic leaders — the kinds of people whose involvement, as donors and volunteers, will be crucial to the success of your campaign.
 Familiarity with the values, attitudes, and styles of community leaders strengthens the consultant’s ability to motivate, direct, and communicate with them.
 The ability to see things from the donor’s point of view — the marketplace perspective — is essential.

-- Control: Counsel brings a businesslike, systematic, and strategic approach to the conduct of your campaign—establishing and implementing plans, objectives, budgets, schedules, and deadlines.
-Counsel becomes the insistent voice which ensures that the plan of campaign is carried out step by step—i.e., that each step in the process is properly completed before moving on, and that each succeeding step is prepared for properly.
+- Control: Fundraising counsel brings a businesslike, systematic, and strategic approach to the conduct of your campaign—establishing and implementing plans, objectives, budgets, schedules, and deadlines.
+Fundraising counsel becomes the insistent voice which ensures that the plan of campaign is carried out step by step—i.e., that each step in the process is properly completed before moving on, and that each succeeding step is prepared for properly.

-- Cost-effectiveness: Counsel orchestrates and directs the time, talents, and energies of your staff and volunteer organization in order to raise the most possible money, at the lowest possible cost, in the shortest possible time.
-Counsel focuses your efforts on the goal—keeping your sights high, but attainable—and keeps your attention on major gifts and top volunteer leadership.
+- Cost-effectiveness: Fundraising counsel orchestrates and directs the time, talents, and energies of your staff and volunteer organization in order to raise the most possible money, at the lowest possible cost, in the shortest possible time.
+Fundraising counsel focuses your efforts on the goal—keeping your sights high, but attainable—and keeps your attention on major gifts and top volunteer leadership.

 In our experience, it is rare, if not impossible, for an institution to derive these same benefits when the campaign is directed from the inside.
 Certainly, many campaigns are won in this way; but there are degrees of success, and we believe that the best results are achieved when a campaign is conceived, planned, and executed by a first-rate professional firm.

 Services of Fundraising Counsel